maiosx/Snow-Leopard/README.md

-maiOSX Snow Leopard is the world's most advanced tumblr "OS" designed in mind for file retention across your (modern) devices.
+AlyaOSX is the world's most advanced tumblr "OS" designed in mind for file retention across your (modern) devices.

 Requirements as of Jan/26/2024
 - Edge Browser on a 1920x1080 capable PC or Mac with atleast 2GB of VRAM